datacamp-content-public/POL-306-Applied-Research-Methods/chapter2.md

 We usually do not build all of our variables by hand.
 Instead we use saved files to import them as datasets.

 Datasets are like excel sheets where each column is a different variable and each row is a different unit.
 Often you will actually load a dataset from an excel file or from a "csv" file.
 You will have to store the dataset as its own "variable" just like you stored the numbers, strings, and vectors previously.
 Then you will be able to access different variables and units on the dataset.

-Lets start though just by loading the dataset and looking at functions.
+To load a dataset you need to the function: **read.csv** this takes the name of the file as an argument and returns the dataset.

+Once you load the dataset you can access particular variables in it using **$variablename$$.
+If you had a variable named gender in the dataset df then you'd access it by calling **df$gender**

 `@instructions`
+There is a dataset named "state_party.csv" which contains data for 2010 on the estimated proportion of Republican and Democratic voters as well a the percentage of Democrats and Republicans in the state legislature (just the lower chamber).

+You are going to load it, and then calculate the range of democrats and republican voters and store them (separately) as dem.range and rep.range.

 `@hint`